Saxo Bank 2026: Up to €500 in Free Trading Fees

 About this offer

-- A securities account with access to 70+ global exchanges, a no-fee Amundi ETF selection
+- A securities account with access to 70+ global exchanges and 150+ Amundi ETFs with no purchase brokerage until 31 December 2026

 - Investing carries a risk of capital loss — derivatives can cause losses exceeding the capital invested

-Click the promo link to access the Welcome offer on Saxo Banque.
+Click the promo link to access the Referral offer on Saxo Banque.
 This offer is verified and regularly updated.

 How to activate a Saxo Bank welcome offer